wp-plugins/child-theme-configurator/readme.txt

 = Will this slow down my site? =

-The biggest performance hit occurs when you generate the Child Theme files, especially with style-heavy themes.
-CTC has been known to use as much as 32MB to parse large stylesheets, but this is a one-time event.
+The plugin only loads the bulk of the code in the admin when you are using the tool.
+The biggest performance hit occurs when you generate the Child Theme files from the Parent/Child tab.

 Once the child theme stylesheet is created, CTC adds very little overhead to the front-end since all of the functionality is in the admin.

 = Why doesn't the Parent Theme have any styles when I "View Parent CSS"? =

-Your Parent theme is probably using a non-standard location for the stylesheets.
 Check the appropriate additional stylesheets under "Scan Parent Theme for additional stylesheets" on the Parent/Child tab and load the Child Theme again.
 CTC tries to identify these files by fetching a page from the parent theme, but you may need to set them manually.

 = Where is it in the Admin? =